dshorthouse/SimpleMappr/README.md

 SimpleMappr Installation and Configuration Instructions
 =======================================================

-This is the code for [SimpleMappr](http://www.simplemappr.net), a tool to produce publication-quality geographic maps.
+This is the code for [SimpleMappr](http://www.simplemappr.net), an application to produce publication-quality geographic maps.

     Developer: David P. Shorthouse
     Email: davidpshorthouse@gmail.com